OctopusDeploy/docs/docs/approvals/service-now/index.md

 Deployments where both the project and environment have **Change Controlled** enabled, will query ServiceNow for an approved CR before execution can begin.

 When a **Change Controlled** deployment is evaluated for approval, the following checks are performed:
-- If a specific CR number is available, via a variable named `Octopus.ServiceNow.Change.Number`, then only this CR will be checked.
+- If a specific CR number is available, via a variable named `Octopus.ServiceNow.ChangeRequest.Number`, then only this CR will be checked.
 - If there is an existing CR with the specifically formatted **Short Description** available.
 See [Title text matching](#title-text-matching) for more information, then this CR will be evaluated.
 - Create a new CR.
   - This will be a `Normal` change, or a `Standard` change if the project has a `Change Template Name` set.